Skip to content

 What is a permanent establishment under UK tax law?

-Under the UK/foreign double-tax treaties (modelled on the OECD Model Tax Convention), a foreign company has a UK PE if it has either: a fixed place of business in the UK through which its business is wholly or partly carried on; or a dependent agent in the UK who habitually concludes contracts in its name.
+Under UK double-tax treaties (modelled on the OECD Model Tax Convention), a foreign company has a UK PE if it has a fixed place of business through which its business is carried on.

 If you trigger PE, the UK gets the right to tax the profits attributable to that PE.
-You have to:
+You must:

 • Register the foreign company for UK corporation tax via Form CT41G